-Savoy served as the director of Mount Holyoke’s Miller Worley Center for the Environment, and she is on the board of Staff of the National Parks Conservation Association.
+Savoy served as the director of Mount Holyoke’s Miller Worley Center for the Environment, and she is on the Board of Directors of the National Parks Conservation Association (NPCA) and other non-profit organizations.

 Areas of Expertise